ros-industrial/abb_libegm/README.md

 A C++ library for interfacing with ABB robot controllers supporting *Externally Guided Motion* (EGM).
 See the *Application manual - Controller software IRC5* for a detailed description of what EGM is and how to use it.

 * See [abb_librws](https://github.com/ros-industrial/abb_librws) for a companion library that interfaces with *Robot Web Services* (RWS).
-* See [StateMachine Add-In](https://robotapps.robotstudio.com/#/viewApp/7fa7065f-457f-47ce-98d7-c04882e703ee) for an optional *RobotWare Add-In* that can be useful when installing systems on an ABB robot controller.
+* See [StateMachine Add-In](https://robotapps.robotstudio.com/#/viewApp/7fa7065f-457f-47ce-98d7-c04882e703ee) for an optional *RobotWare Add-In* that can be useful when configuring an ABB robot controller for use with this library.

 ### Sketch